robertjmaneno/NationalLibraryManagementSystem/README.md

-# Services

-## National Library Core Service
+# National Library Core Service

-### Setup
+## Setup

-- Ensure MS SQL Server is running locally.
+1. Ensure **MS SQL Server** is running locally.
-- Populate sample data from the provided database file.
+2. Populate sample data from the provided database file.
-- Import the database in SQL Server using `NationalLibraryCoreServiceDb.bacpac`.
+3. Import the database in SQL Server using `NationalLibraryCoreServiceDb.bacpac`.

-### Authentication
+## Authentication

-- Authenticate using a JWT token.
-- Example credentials:
+- **JWT Token Authentication**:
+  All endpoints are protected and require a valid **JWT token** for access, except for the **User Creation** endpoint, which is publicly accessible.
+This allows for secure access control across the system.

-  - **Email:** rmaneno@gmail.com
+- **Creating Users**:
+  The **User Creation** endpoint is publicly accessible, meaning anyone can create a user account.
+However, when creating a new user, the **Role Name** and **Library Name** must match exactly with those stored in the database to ensure consistency and prevent errors.
+  If the provided role name or library name does not match the database records, the user creation request will be rejected.

+- **Role and Library Name Validation**:
+  The **Role Name** and **Library Name** for each user are validated against the existing data in the database.
+The creation request will be rejected if the provided names do not match exactly with those stored in the database.

-  - **Password:** Maneno@265
+- **Staff Management**:
+  CRUD operations for **staff details** (Add, Update, View, Delete) are protected by **JWT authentication**.
+Only authorized users with the necessary roles can perform these operations.
+This ensures the security and integrity of staff records.

-### Features
+## Features

+### National Library Core Service

-- **CRUD operations for staff:** Add, update, view, and delete staff records.
+- **CRUD operations for staff**: Add, update, view, and delete staff records.
-- **CRUD operations for staff details:** Manage individual staff information.
+- **CRUD operations for staff details**: Manage individual staff information.
-- **User management:** Handle users and their roles.
+- **User management**: Handle users and their roles.
-- **Membership management:** Manage library memberships.
+- **Membership management**: Manage library memberships.
-- **Lending transactions:**
+- **Lending transactions**:
   - Validates membership.
-  - Checks resource availability via the Catalogue Management Service.
+  - Checks resource availability via the **Catalogue Management Service**.
+  - Updates the **Catalogue Management Service** to reflect resource checkout and return, ensuring accurate tracking of resource availability.
+  - **Checkout of Resources**: Allows users to checkout resources (e.g., books, magazines) from the library.
+The resource status is updated to "Checked Out" in the catalogue, and the user’s transaction is recorded.
+  - **Return Transactions**: Tracks when a user returns a resource, updating its status in the catalogue to "Available" again.
+  - **Tracking Lending Behavior**: Tracks the lending behavior of users, such as the frequency of checkouts, overdue resources, and resource history.
+This data can be used for monitoring user activity and identifying lending patterns.

-## Catalogue Management Service
+### Catalogue Management Service

-### Features
-- **CRUD operations for catalog resources:** Add, update, view, and delete catalog items.
+- **CRUD operations for catalog resources**: Add, update, view, and delete catalog items.
-- **Resource tracking:** Track the availability and status of library resources.
+- **Resource tracking**: Track the availability and status of library resources.
-- **Integration with Core Service:** Shares resource data with the National Library Core Service.
+- **Integration with Core Service**: Shares resource data with the **National Library Core Service**.

-### Tools
-- **Swagger:**
-  - Provides API documentation.
-  - Enables testing endpoints directly in the browser.

 ## Tools and Technologies Used

 ### Backend

-- ASP.NET Core 8
+- **ASP.NET Core 8**
-- MongoDB
+- **MongoDB**
-- MS SQL Server
+- **MS SQL Server**

-### Frontend
-- Swagger (for API documentation and testing)
+- **Swagger** (for API documentation and testing)

 ### Authentication

-- JWT Tokens
+- **JWT Tokens** for secure access to protected endpoints